ethWaterloo23-fundAiTrainingDao/fundAiTrainingDao/README.md

 the governance vault.
 Users can use the UI to delegate, vote, act on proposals, chat, and use the trained AI.
-The fund vault allows deposits and withdraws until the total amount reaches a threshold; after, the fund is locked, and the funds will be sent to an address to execute on the proposal, such as pre-training of LLM.
+The fund vault allows deposits and withdraws until the total amount reaches a threshold; after, the fund is locked, and the funds will be sent to an address to execute the proposal, such as pre-training of LLM.
 We inherit from delv-council's vault contracts with additional functionality.